 Why Should You Make a Personal Development Plan?

-A personal growth development plan can help you organize and focus your efforts so the personal goals you’ve always wanted to accomplish can finally become a reality.
-By developing a personal development plan, you can benefit from:
+A personal development plan can help you organize and focus your efforts so the goals you want to accomplish can become a reality.
+A personal development plan can help you:

-- A greater sense of self-awareness by understanding what you want to accomplish
+- Provide you with a greater sense of self-awareness by helping you become clearer about what you want to accomplish

 How to Make a Personal Development Plan